What is Climate Change?

 Climate change poses threats to human health, safety, and security, and children are at particularly high risk.
 The effects of climate change on child health include:

-- physical and psychological sequelae of weather disasters (e.g. hurricanes, flooding, wildfires)
+- Physical and psychological sequelae of weather disasters (e.g. hurricanes, flooding, wildfires)

 The social foundations of children's mental and physical health are threatened by the specter of far-reaching effects of unchecked climate change, including community and global instability, mass migrations, and increased conflict.
 Given this knowledge, failure to take prompt, substantive action would be an act of injustice to all children.
 A paradigm shift in production and consumption of energy is both a necessity and an opportunity for major innovation, job creation, and significant, immediate associated health benefits.

-A new public health movement is needed to educate, advocate, and collaborate with local and national leaders regarding the risks climate change poses to human health.
+The AAP is part of a public health movement to educate, advocate, and collaborate with local and national leaders regarding the risks climate change pose to human health.
 In addition to mitigation strategies, ongoing research into the links between climate and health outcomes and the development of medical and public health interventions to protect individuals and communities from inevitable changes is needed.

-Pediatricians, as advocates for the population most vulnerable to climate change health effects, have a valuable role to play in this movement.
-The AAP recognizes this need and is working with National Stakeholders and members to be sure that the health and welfare of children are prioritized.
+Pediatricians, as advocates for children, who are the most vulnerable to the health effects of climate change, have a valuable role to play in this movement.
+The AAP recognizes this opportunity and is working with its members and partners to ensure the health and welfare of children are prioritized.